Whole Earth Forecaster Home

 data source: IRI Data Library

 A low SOI is indicative of El Nino (equatorial Pacific ocean warming).
 A high SOI is indicative of La Nina (equatorial Pacific ocean cooling).
-Most noteworthy is the very strong and unanticipated El Nino of 1983 which was accurately forecasted by the Berg Timer.
-Low BT = High India Monsoon and Australian drought (see Monsoon chart immediately above this section).
+Most noteworthy is the very strong and unanticipated El Nino of 1983 which was precisely forecasted by the Berg Timer.
+Low BT also equals High India Monsoon and Australian drought (see Monsoon chart immediately above this section).

 Below is SOI compared to the Berg Timer.
-BT exactly hit the high in November, 2008.
-Then, it correctly forecasted the decline through to early 2010 correctly forecasting the 2010 El Nino, then the up trend to December 2011, correctly forecasted the La Nina.
-Shown is the BT forecast for SOI through 2030.
-BT forecasts movement toward El Nino from 2019 to 2021.
-BT can be forecasted infinitely forward because it's based on planetary positions which can be calculated infinitely into the future without loss of accuracy.
+BT exactly hit many highs and lows perfectly.
+It correctly forecasted the decline through to early 2010, forecasting the 2010 El Nino, then the up trend to December 2011, correctly forecasted the La Nina.
+Here in mid-2023, BT is saying that we are in an early El Nino.
+The BT is forecasted for SOI through to 2031.

 This powerful correlation gives credence to a strong natural connection between astronomical tides and our oceans.
 The mechanism is unproven.
 There are several theories.
-My opinion is that it is due to BT's effect on atmospheric angular momentum
+My opinion is that it is due to BT's effect on the Sun and thus atmospheric circulation and thus atmospheric angular momentum